 The planned or anticipated exceptional expenditure.

-The rate of contribution shall be the same for each member in each category.

 The Secretariat, after the Council has approved the rate of contributions and no later than 31st October each year, shall send an invoice for annual contributions for the following year to each member.

 The due date for payment is 31st January of the next year.